What is Wellness? With No Wellness Program Definition It’s Everything

 What is Wellness and Why Do We Need a Wellness Program Definition?

+So what is wellness?
 There are more people working as wellness professionals than at any other time in history.
 Worksite wellness programs have never been more popular than they are today.
 Worksite wellness programs started as a niche industry that mostly focused on executive fitness and eventually morphed into comprehensive programs that have become effective business strategies for worksites of all sizes.

 Today’s wellness professionals obtain certifications and university training designed to help those who oversee worksite wellness programs.